physicell-training/ws2021/agenda.md

 Take a virtual coffee break in GatherTown to mix and meet with your fellow participants.

 ### 15:45-16:45.
 Team Time 1 (E)
 Work with your team on your project in GatherTown / Zoom breakout.

-### 16:45-17:00.
-Team Time 2 (E)
 Work on brief presentations of your team's plans

 ### 17:00-17:50.
 Cross-Pollination: Team Brief Presentations (E)
 Briefly present your team's plan and get feedback from workshop participants.